-Homily (Reflection) for Monday of the Nineteenth Week in Ordinary Time (II) (13th August, 2018) on the Gospel
+Homily (Reflection) for Monday of the Nineteenth Week in Ordinary Time (I) (12th August, 2019) on the Gospel

 Topic: Giving offence.

 At Capernaum, the temple tax collectors demanded tax from Jesus and Peter.
-Although it is wrong for them to demand temple tax from them, yet Jesus paid to avoid giving offence to them.
+Although it was wrong for them to demand temple tax from them, yet Jesus paid to avoid giving offence to them.

 Giving offence puts one off and might probably degenerate into enmity.
 Jesus did not even argue with them on its legality.
 Some might judge this as injustice.
 Saint Paul writes, “To have lawsuits at all with one another is defeat for you.
 Why not rather suffer wrong?
 Why not rather be defrauded?”
 (1Cor 6:7).

 Provoking others closes the door of communication.
 Hence Saint Paul advices, “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord” (Eph 6:4).
 Again, “Fathers, do not provoke your children, lest they become discouraged” (Col 3:21).

 Not reasoning in the same direction is not an excuse to give offence to others.
 We must live out Christ’s command, “Love your enemies and pray for those who persecute you” (Matt 5:44).

 Thought for today: ... love one another (Rom 13:8).

 Let us pray: May the God of steadfastness and encouragement grant us the grace to live in harmony with one another – Amen (cf. Rom 15:5).